I bet you’re wondering:

 Add them all to your spreadsheet, then move onto your pitch.

-Sorry for hitting the brakes, but before we start writing our stellar pitch, we have to keep a few things in mind when learning how to pitch journalists:
+Sorry for hitting the brakes, but before we start writing our stellar pitch, we have to keep a few things in mind:

-The biggest mistake you can make when pitching a publication is to pitch the editor, not a specific writer.
+The biggest mistake you can make when pitching a publication is to pitch your story to the editor, instead of a specific writer.

-Save yourself the trouble and just pitch the writer directly.
+Save yourself the trouble and connect with the writer directly.

 Want in on a secret?